 In recent years, hackers have been deploying new tactics in their efforts to break into a system and one attack method that has been growing in prominence is a DDoS attack.

 A Distributed Denial of Service (DDoS) attack is an attempt to make an online service unavailable by overwhelming it with huge volumes of traffic from multiple sources.
-Quite simply, hackers will try and crash a website by flooding it with more traffic than the server can handle.
+Quite simply, hackers will try and crash a website by flooding the bandwidth with more traffic than the server can handle.

 These attacks can range in severity and are often used as a smokescreen while hackers conduct more invasive attacks in the background.